Goosebumps Halloween Punch Recipe

 How To Make Halloween Punch

-Just mix together some lemon-lime soda (or ginger ale) and green food coloring in a large punch bowl.
-Then add in some rainbow sherbet (or lime sherbet) and some gummy worms and you’ve got a super fun punch!
+- Mix together some lemon-lime soda (or ginger ale) and green food coloring in a large punch bowl.

 If you’re making this for a gathering, don’t forget to serve it up alongside some deliciously spooky treats like these Halloween Dirt Cups, Monster Cookies, and Magic Bars!